Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Resuscitation should commence immediately with basic techniques in the healthcare setting and continue with the aid of medications and equipment as soon as these become available.
 Paediatric Advanced Life Support (PALS) may include the preservation of a patent airway by endotracheal intubation or other device, the provision of positive pressure ventilation via mechanical devices with oxygen, the treatment of cardiac arrhythmias, the treatment of the cause of cardiorespiratory arrest and the treatment of complications arising from its management.

 Once the defibrillator arrives, the electrocardiograph (ECG) may be displayed using chest leads or defibrillator pads.
-The type of arrhythmia present will determine treatment choice of either medication therapy or immediate defibrillation while chest compressions and assisted ventilation (with oxygen) are continued.
+The type of arrhythmia present will determine treatment choice of either medication therapy or immediate defibrillation, while chest compressions and assisted ventilation (with oxygen) are continued.

 Team-based approach to resuscitation

-Although the sequence of actions in a resuscitation is usually described as a series of prioritised steps, PALS is a team activity and multiple urgent interventions will be performed safely and effectively in parallel.
+Although the sequence of actions in a resuscitation is usually described as a series of prioritised steps, PALS is a team activity, and multiple urgent interventions will be performed safely and effectively in parallel.
 Paediatric resuscitation teams should not only train in the knowledge and skills for PALS but also in the teamwork and coordination aspects of efficient PALS interventions.

 Airway & oxygen therapy